-Company directors, Richard L. Lindstrom, M.D., Perry Sternberg and the Company's Chief Executive Officer, Mark L. Baum, are directors of Surface.
+Richard L. Lindstrom, M.D. and Mark L. Baum were directors of Surface until March 31, 2023.
+Perry J. Sternberg, a Company director, is currently a director on the Surface board of directors.
 Surface is required to make royalty payments to Dr. Lindstrom of 3% of net sales of certain Surface Products while certain patent rights remain outstanding.
-Dr. Lindstrom is also a principal of Flying L Partners, an affiliate of the funding investor who purchased the Surface Series A Preferred Stock.
-Several employees and directors of the Company (including Mr. Baum and Dr. Lindstrom) entered into consulting agreements and provide consulting services to Surface.
+Dr. Lindstrom is also a principal of Flying L Partners, an affiliate of the funding investor who purchased Surface Series A Preferred Stock.
+Several employees and directors of the Company (including Mr. Baum and Dr. Lindstrom) previously acted as consultants to Surface.